Kaarmaa/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+When looking into the project, I made a decision up front to try and achieve acceptable performance with a frame by frame approach, not relying on other frames than the current one.
+If this could be accomplished (it was), then additional stability can be implemented with historical data to improve the performance, rather than using it as a crutch to make it just "good enough".

+#### Future Improvements

+In order to deploy this on a vehicle, more testing will be needed with night data.
+I am concerned about the lumninance filter being too high for night scenarios and losing lane information.

+There also needs to be a better way to handle non-level host position.
+When going on the overpass in the given scenario, one can see the car bounce, and this causes an immediate degredation in the quality of the calculated lane.
+#### Rework Notes
+1) Changes made to fix lane deviations.
+I determined that shadows were causing more issues than expected, so I added a lumninance filter to the binary masked image generation block.
+This eliminated a lot of noise around the pixels of interest.